Does Mundan Help in Hair Growth in Babies?

 As a parent, it is completely your choice.
 There is no scientific proof that mundan helps in hair growth in babies or it leads to thicker hair.
 If you do it for traditional reasons too, there is no harm.

-Hope you found this post helpful and it answered all your queries related to mundan ceremony.
+Hope you found this post helpful and answered all your queries related to mundan ceremony.
 Please comment and let me know your thoughts on the same.
+You may also like to read our article Benefits of eating in Silver utensils for Babies.